AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

 Only include files in the data directory which you wish to include in the analysis.
-If datasets which are too old to be relevant are included in the data directory, they will also be read.
+If datasets which are too old to be relevant are included in the data directory they will also be read, undoubtedly to your great despair.

 ```r